oshwa/2025.oshwa.org/src/index.md

             We are beyond excited to share our new design for this year from <strong>Tanya Brassie</strong> of <a href="https://innerloop.press/" target="_blank">Inner Loop Press</a>!
 Check out their work!
         </p>
         <p>
-            <strong>And</strong> we are going to be coming to Edinburgh in <em>May 2025</em>!
+            <strong>And</strong> we are going to be coming to Edinburgh on <em>May 30th & 31st, 2025</em>!
 We will be releasing our call for proposals, workshops and exhibitors in the coming weeks.
 Before we get into it, we’re trying to build an amazing team of on-the-ground helpers and teammates.
         </p>
     </div>
 </div>